 marathon.....even against the wind the whole time.

-His wife was a champion tennis player for
+His wife Elizabeth was a champion tennis player for

 Miamisburg and Wright State.
-She even pole vaulted for Pastor
+She even pole vaulted

---Pastor Hout just returned from the Top Museum in
+--Pastor Hout visited the Top Museum in Burlington,

 Judith Schultz.
 She has been on a number of TV